harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 - Vite was the natural next step of the frontend ecosystem with ESM modules getting node and browser support

 - New ecosystem efficiency is unlocked with aligning at a low / mid level and on the ESM module standard

-- Has taken almost 6 years for Browsers and Node to support a language update (ES5 -> ES6)

 <!--
 # Takeaways